Close Coupled Centrifugal Pumps

 A few of our Vertical Turbine pumps from American Marsh are below.

-Pump Solutions #1 offers metering products from Advantage Controls and Pulsafeeder, two of the top names in the industry.
+Pump Solutions #1 offers metering products from Advantage Controls, the top name in the industry.
 These metering products are ideal for a vast array of water and chemical regulation purposes.

 Metering products from Pump Solutions #1 can handle up to 114 gallons per hour at 250 PSI, which is ideal for cooling towers and boiler blow down controllers.
 This setup is also ideal for pressure washers, solution tanks and wands, and water meters.
-Metering products form Advantage Controls and Pulsafeeder feature intuitive easy step menus, LCD displays, LED indicators and keypad access.
-Advantage Controls and Pulsafeeder both offer fully manageable systems which monitor most aspects of the fluid management process.
+Metering products form Advantage Controls feature intuitive easy step menus, LCD displays, LED indicators and keypad access.
+Advantage Controls offers fully manageable systems which monitor most aspects of the fluid management process.

-Advantage Controls has been family owned and operated in the USA since 1994.
-Pulsafeeder is on the cutting edge of fluid management and is dedicated to meeting customers’ changing needs.
+Advantage Controls has been family owned and operated in the USA since 1994 and is on the cutting edge of fluid management, dedicated to meeting customers’ changing needs.

-Pump Solutions #1 offers inline circulators from AMT Pumps and Taco Comfort Solutions.
+Pump Solutions #1 offers inline circulators from AMT Pumps.
 These pumps have earned a reputation for quiet, dependable operation.
 Available in a variety of sizes and models, Pump Solutions #1 can find the perfect product for your job.
 An inline circulator from Pump Solutions #1 will serve as a rugged, reliable component in any water pumping system.

 Pump Solutions #1 delivers dependability and durability required from solar and hydronic systems.
 Inline Circulators from Pump Solutions #1 can handle 300 gallons per minute.
 These workhorses are used in millions of systems across the globe.
 Inline Circulators from Pump Solutions #1 come in numerous styles and designs, even brass for freshwater applications.
 These circulators are interchangeable with Armstrong and B&G parts, which are commonly found on many hydronic and solar systems.

-Taco Comfort Solutions has provided millions of inline circulators for various project across the globe, and is backed by more than fifty years of experience.
 AMT Pumps has proudly operated in the USA under its own name as well as others both nationally and internationally for over seventy years.
 They provide parts for some of the largest names and brands in the industry.
-Both companies are committed to quality, dependable products, and easy, low cost service.
+AMT is committed to quality, dependable products, and easy, low cost service.
 Parts available nationwide.

 With a range of motor sizes, Pump Solutions #1 has the perfect submersible for your job.
 A submersible pump is ideal for sewage removal.
 Featuring a stainless steel filter and grinder, it can handle most solids.
 Able to discharge up to 10”, and filter up to 2,200 gallons per minute, a submersible pump from Pump Solutions #1 operates quickly and efficiently.
 A clog resistant impeller and grinder makes submersible pumps ideal for sewage removal and solid waste handling.
 Driven by a powerful oil filled motor, these pumps run quietly, smoothly, and effectively.